awsdocs/amazon-workdocs-administration-guide/doc_source/troubleshooting.md

 ## Online editing isn't working<a name="online-editing"></a>

-Verify that you have the [Amazon WorkDocs Companion app](https://amazonworkdocs.com/en/clients) installed\.
+Verify that you have [Amazon WorkDocs Companion](https://amazonworkdocs.com/en/clients) installed\.